SlidesMate vs Canva: Which AI Presentation Tool Is Better?

 |---|---|

-| Only need presentations | SlideMate — focused pricing for a focused tool |
+| Only need presentations | SlidesMate — focused pricing for a focused tool |

 | Need presentations + social + docs | Canva — one subscription covers multiple formats |

-| Individual professional | SlideMate free tier or entry plan |
+| Individual professional | SlidesMate free tier or entry plan |

 | Design team creating diverse content | Canva Pro or Teams |

-| High-volume deck creation (sales teams) | SlideMate — faster per-deck creation |
+| High-volume deck creation (sales teams) | SlidesMate — faster per-deck creation |

-When to Choose SlideMate
+When to Choose SlidesMate

-SlideMate is the right choice when:
+SlidesMate is the right choice when:

 - Your primary output is slide decks — pitch decks, QBRs, training materials, status updates, client proposals